 Our testers loved that they could ride “so fast” and didn’t “feel bumpy over all the sidewalk lines”.
 When they did small jumps off the curb, “the landing didn’t hurt” and it was “easier to jump high”.
-The scooter feels sturdy and fluid beneath you and doesn’t have the “clackity clack” joltiness that’s very common in kick scooters.
+The scooter feels sturdy and fluid beneath you and doesn’t have the “clackity clack” joltiness that’s very common with kick scooters.

 FULL REVIEW: Micro Sprite

-Best for Older/Taller Kids
+Best Kick Scooter for Older/Taller Kids

-FITS KIDS: 8+ yrs
+FITS KIDS: 8+ years old

 FEATURES: Foldable, lightweight aluminum construction, large 8″ urethane wheels

-The A5 Lux improves upon the ride quality of the classic Razor scooters by offering larger, 8″ urethane wheels that make running into those pesky pebbles and sidewalk cracks a non-event.
-This lightweight scooter is geared towards kids ages 8 and older and touts a weight capacity of 220 lbs!
+The A5 Lux improves upon the ride quality of the classic Razor kid scooters by offering larger, 8″ urethane wheels that make running into those pesky pebbles and sidewalk cracks a non-event.
+This lightweight scooter is geared towards kids ages 8 and older and touts a weight capacity of 220 lbs.
 And to be honest, we’ve even been known to snag this from our kids and take it for a ride!